What are Artificial

 "Machine learning" is an oxymoron.
 Machines can't learn.

+They can populate databases.
 Computers and programs can solve problems that humans can't, but humans have

 to provide the instructions to obtain the solution (program).
 No